-5. His discussion of the relevance of the physical landscape in regards to the settlement of the area should be noted, as the Sele Plain debatably went through significant topographical changes during the Archaic and Classical Periods, leaving the inward plains marshy and causing major drainage issues.
-Some scholars argue that these events lead to the eventual abandonment of the settlement, but has yet to be confirmed.
+Skele 2002, 5.
+His discussion of the relevance of the physical landscape in regards to the settlement of the area should be noted, as the Sele Plain debatably went through significant topographical changes during the Archaic and Classical Periods, leaving the inward plains marshy and causing major drainage issues.
+Some scholars argue that these events lead to the eventual abandonment of the settlement, but this has yet to be confirmed.
 6-10.

-Skele, 10.
+Skele 2002, 10.

-Strabo, 6.1.4
+Strabo, 6.1.4.